• Skip to primary navigation

 Cream Cheese Frosting Ingredients

-• Unsalted butter – soft at room temperature.
+• Butter – use soft at room temperature.

-• Icing sugar – confectionary sugar or powdered sugar.
-You can use less if you prefer.
+• Icing sugar – also known confectioners sugar or powdered sugar.

 • Vanilla extract – optional.